Tips for Getting the Most Out of a Job Fair

-Bring extra copies of your resume, a few pens, a notepad, and bunch of business cards that include your name, your email address, and cell phone number.
-You might also want to consider bringing "mini resume" cards as an efficient way to sum up your candidacy.
+Bring extra copies of your resume, a few pens, a notepad, and a bunch of business cards that include your name, your email address, and cell phone number.
+You might also want to consider bringing "mini-resume" cards as an efficient way to sum up your candidacy.

 Many job fairs and career expos have information on participating companies on the job fair website.
 Get yourself prepared to talk to hiring managers by checking out the company's website, mission, open positions, and general information before you go.

 If you demonstrate knowledge about each company or manager you're talking to, you'll certainly stand out from the crowd.
 You may also be able to come up with a couple of questions to ask the hiring managers, which also makes a favorable impression.

 Keep in mind that lines can be long, so arrive early, before the fair officially opens.
 You’re better off standing in line outside so you can get in right away than arriving later and walking right in the doors but being stuck with long lines at each table.

 Attend a Workshop

 If the job fair has workshops or seminars, attend them.
 In addition to getting job search advice, you'll have more opportunities to network.
 Be ready to chat up the people you meet and hand out your business cards.

 While you’re waiting in line, talk to others and exchange business cards.
 You never know who might be able to help with your job search.
 Along the same lines, remember to stay polite and professional.
 Even if you're feeling discouraged in your job search, don't vent to other fair-goers about your situation or about any specific companies.
 Stay positive and make the most of the opportunity.